LoveGame: Background and development

-The music video of "LoveGame" was directed by Joseph Kahn and premiered on March 23, 2009, in Australia, and on August 13, 2009, in the UK on 4Music channel.
+The music video was directed by Joseph Kahn, and was shot back-to-back with the video for "Eh, Eh (Nothing Else I Can Say)" on January 9-10, 2009, inside a warehouse at the Port of Los Angeles, located in San Pedro, California.
+The video premiered on March 23, 2009, in Australia, and on August 13, 2009, in the UK on 4Music channel.
 The video mainly takes place in a subway station, hence several scenes are reminiscent to Michael Jackson's "Bad" music video, which was also shot in a similar location.
-The music video for "LoveGame" was shot back-to-back with the video for "Eh, Eh (Nothing Else I Can Say)" on the weekend of January 9, 2009, inside a warehouse at the Port of Los Angeles.
 Although the video was filmed in Los Angeles, it nevertheless has a New York City setting.

 Gaga spoke to Whitney Pastorek of Entertainment Weekly during a "Behind the Scenes" episode of the shoot, about her inspirations for the video.
 She wanted to have a "giant" dance video with "LoveGame", describing it as "plastic, beautiful, gorgeous, sweaty, tar on the floor".
 There would be scary and dangerous looking men also in the video.
 Gaga had the idea of portraying herself and her co-actors as New York inhabitants taking on the role of designers, performance artists, dancers etc. She enlisted people from downtown New York as dancers, who normally would not get cast in a video.

 One of the props developed for the video was a pair of sunglasses made of wire.
 According to Gaga, she imagined "a downtown, bad-ass kid walking down the street with his buddies, grabbing a pair of pliers, and making a pair of sunglasses out of a fence on the street".
 She wore them on the opening shot of the music video along with a chain link hood garment, saying that "they look so hard.
 It looks like I plied them right out of the fence and put them on my face".